Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 in order to figure out how to implement explicit type application.
 There are a lot of subtleties to consider, so this part will most likely be the most difficult part of the project.

+#### Thursday, June 13

+I spent the first half of today writing up more detailed testcases, and some had proposed edge cases that tested the limits of what Explicit Type Application should and should not be able to do.
+I now have a larger test suite that demonstrates how using the feature would look like.

+I also met with my advisor to provide a status report of what I have done so far, show her the test cases, and talk about the next challenge: semantics, and/or getting explicit type application through GHC's typechecker.
+My advisor gave me a quick and effective introduction to how polymorphic typechecking works, and pointed me to two papers that I should look over to help me understand the type system more completely.